Academic Status and Regulations

-Students may petition for a leave of absence using the form available on the GSAS website.
+Students may petition for a leave of absence using the Request for Leave of Absence Form available on the GSAS website.
 The petition must have the approval of the chair of the program and the Graduate School.
 Leaves of absence up to one year will normally be granted to students in good academic standing who present compelling personal reasons.
 Returns from leave may be subject to conditions established at the inception of the leave as indicated on the leave of absence petition form.
 Time spent on authorized leaves of absence will not be counted toward the maximum time permitted to complete degree requirements.

 Should a student need to go on leave for medical reasons, he or she can petition for a medical leave of absence by completing the appropriate form and submitting the required note from a healthcare/psychological service provider.
 Medical leaves of absence are typically granted for up to one year and students must follow the required steps to return from medical leave one month prior to the start of the semester they are expected back at the Graduate School.
 These steps will be outlined in a letter to the student upon approval of going on medical leave.